Profitable Spring Onion Farming in Kenya

 A Spring Onion Harvest

-The success of growing spring onions in Kenya largely depends on the yields you can achieve.
-An acre can produce about eight tons of spring onions per season.
+The successful growing of growing spring onions in Kenya does depend mostly on the yields you can achieve.
+An acre can produce about 8 tons of spring onion per season.
 If sold at Ksh.
 20 per kilo, you could earn around Ksh.
-160,000 each season.
+160, 000 each season.
 The profit increases when market prices are high and you maintain good yields.
 Demand is steady since spring onions are commonly used in salads and soups.
-They are also easy to grow, meaning your starting costs will be low.
+They are also easy to grow, meaning you starting costs will be low.

 • Price per Seedling: Kshs.
 1